 Beware!
-You could be harboring moths in your rugs right now!
+You could be harboring moths in your area rugs right now!
 Even if you don't see them flying around.
-One day you may call to have your rugs picked up to be cleaned only to find out they are full of moth larvae and in desperate need of extensive and expensive repairs.
+One day you may call to have your area rugs picked up to be cleaned only to find out they are full of moth larvae and in desperate need of extensive and expensive repairs.

 How could this happen?
 You vacuum regularly, pick up food bits and sop up spills as quickly as possible.
 The answer is...There is a dark side to moth infestations (and carpet beetle destruction as well.)

 Moths are insects that love those dark areas we don't get to often enough, such as: